-By welcoming the world to their neighbourhood, communities will gain advanced facilities, a major economic boost and a front-row seat for the world’s favourite sporting event.
+By welcoming the world to their neighborhood, communities will gain advanced facilities, a major economic boost and a front-row seat for the world's favorite sporting event.

-Going beyond that, the SC offers grants to projects that can improve quality of life, health and wellbeing in their neighbourhoods.
+Going beyond that, the SC offers grants to projects that can improve quality of life, health and wellbeing in their neighborhoods.